-Titan Quest: Immortal Throne adds an entire new act to the end of the original Titan Quest, a new mastery called Dream, and a significant number of minor gameplay tweaks/additions and UI improvements.
+Titan Quest: Immortal Throne adds an entirely new act to the end of the original Titan Quest, a new mastery called Dream, and a significant number of minor gameplay tweaks/additions and UI improvements.

-The option to turn off auto loot pick up has also been added.
-You can now hold either the Z or X key (by default) in order to show loot items on screen that have been dropped by chests or monsters.
+The option to turn off auto-loot pick-up has also been added.
+You can now hold either the Z or X key (by default) in order to show loot items on the screen that have been dropped by chests or monsters.
 The Z key shows up every item dropped, while the X key shows up only yellow items or greater (including potions and gold)

 Immortal Throne also raises the level cap for player characters from 65 in the unexpanded game to 75.
 Levels beyond 65 continue to grant the player 3 skill points and 2 ability points each just as before.

 The new Dream mastery is the only true melee-magic hybrid class in the game.
 The mastery was designed to work equally well complimenting any of the other melee or magic masteries in the Game.
 Dream characters have access to a variety of spell and melee skills that warp the laws of reality and fold space, affecting both the body and mind of their enemies.
 Some of their skills include putting enemies to sleep, throwing waves of electrically charged folds of space into crowds of enemies, and vanishing from reality and reappearing nearby with a powerful melee attack.
 Dream characters also have access to the Nightmare pet who, though not as individually as powerful as many other pets, has the ability to significantly buff the powers of all other pets on its team.
 To help Dream characters balance these disparate skills, points spent in the Dream Mastery bar grant bonuses to both Strength and Intelligence.